johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.1 Flying the Traffic Pattern and Go-Arounds.md

 	1. [[Go-Around Procedure.jpeg]]
 	2. Stop the Descent (Cram)
 		1. Full power (throttle and prop), smooth but rapid, carb heat off
+		2. Right rudder
-		2. Be prepared to resist nose-up tendency
+		3. Be prepared to resist nose-up tendency
-		3. Raise flaps one notch
+		4. Raise flaps one notch
-		4. Accelerate to Vx
+		5. Accelerate to Vx
 	3. Climb
 		1. Pitch to Vx or Vy climb attitude by visual reference to horizon
 		2. Trim for Vx or Vy